Can I Get Insurance for Someone Who Borrows My Car

 Permissive Vs. Non Permissive Use

-A lot of policyholders ask when someone else can drive my car.
+A lot of policyholders ask when someone else can drive their car.
 Well, car insurance depends on whether the person borrowing your car has your permission.
 This is known as permissive use.
 So, if you have given your permission to someone to drive your car, they are typically covered under your policy.

 Named Vs. Unnamed Drivers